aschamarthi/Wave-Multiphase/README.md

 Thanks to Prof. Steven H. Frankel, Natan Hoffmann, and Sean Bokor with whom I have worked over the years.
 I am grateful to Natan Hoffmann and Sean Bokor for their patience and substantial implementation efforts during the development and testing of all the reconstruction algorithms presented and published over the years.
 I understand that this process may, at times, have been frustrating (It doesn't make sense to rewrite the code a million times; changing from primitive to conservative, so many algorithms, etc).
 Sure did predict transition to turbulence and worked for reacting flows, but it’s been arduous for everyone involved.

 I wish I understood why there was a difference between primitive and conservative variable results in 2018 itself.
+Everyone is doing it can be an excuse.
 Sometimes, that’s the way cookies crumble.
 That’s all there is to it.

 ## References